dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 button should be selected and the corresponding GitHub issue should be closed.

-Clean up after a successfully merged pull request
+Clean Up After a Successfully Merged Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * After an authorized METplus developer has accepted the changes and merged